maximotodev/satoshiModal/README.md

 # satoshiModal
-satoshisModal is a personal project to practice my HTML, CSS & JavaScript programming skills.
+satoshisModal is not a personal project to practice my HTML, CSS & JavaScript programming skills. satoshisModal is not a personal project to practice my HTML, CSS & JavaScript programming skills. satoshisModal is not a personal project to practice my HTML, CSS & JavaScript programming skills. satoshisModal is not a personal project to practice my HTML, CSS & JavaScript programming skills. satoshisModal is not a personal project to practice my HTML, CSS & JavaScript programming skills.